hertogp/spfcheck/README.md

 Finally, the `-w` flag can be used to control the width used when printing information of certain topics.
 Primarily meant so a markdown formatted report can be easily converted to pdf.
 Default value is 60, but you can make it as wide as necessary.
-This is useful when expirementating with records.
+This is useful when experimenting with records.

 ```txt
 # normally output is wrapped at 60 columns